 The size you pick will depend on what you want to use the booklet for.
-A6 works well for instructions or product manuals, A5 a desserts menu, A4 a catalogue or an a la carte menu, and so on.
+A6 works well for instructions or product manuals, A5 for dessert menus, A4 for catalogues or a la carte menus – you get the idea!
 You can find more size recommendations on our stapled booklets page.

-If you’re looking for something sturdy and smart, perfect bound books are ideal.
-It’s achieved by gluing a stack of paper on the spine edge using PVA glue, before wrapping a cover around it to secure.
+If you’re looking for something sturdy and sophisticated, perfect bound books are ideal.
+This method involves gluing a stack of paper on the spine edge using PVA glue, before wrapping a cover around it to secure.
 The result is essentially a paperback book; clean, stylish and a professional finish.

 The rule of thumb for perfect bound is to have a minimum of 40 printed pages.
 Any less than that and the spine won’t be substantial enough to take to the glue.
 Most often, the book cover will be thicker than the inner pages.
-This makes it easy for the spine to be written on or designed on, which is great if you want to see your booklet looking all fancy on a bookshelf!
+This makes it easy for the spine to be written on or designed on – this method lends itself to books that will be stacked on a shelf.

-If you’re wondering what perfect binding is best suited for, it’s usually the kind of booklet that is kept and referred back to; so catalogues, directories, prospectuses, car handbooks and self-published novels will do the trick just nicely.
+If you’re wondering what perfect paper binding is best suited for, it’s usually the kind of booklet that is kept and referred back to; for example catalogues, directories, prospectuses, car handbooks and self-published novels.
 It’s also a fantastic option for employee handbooks to give to new starters in your business.

-We’d avoid this option if you’re after a bulk order of magazines on a budget – our stapled range are the best choice for this use!
+We’d avoid this option if you’re after a bulk order of magazines on a budget – our stapled range is the best choice for these!

 For an extra special finish, you can also add a coat of lamination to your book cover.
-This is a special coating that gives the cover a certain feel – choose between no-shine matt, high-shine gloss or soft-touch velvet.
+This is a special coating that gives the cover a distinctive feel – choose between our three options: no-shine matte, high-shine gloss, or soft-touch velvet.

 You’ll have probably come across wiro binding at school or around the office.
-Used for notebooks, document printing, sketchpads, calendars and planners, it’s hugely popular and great if you need to rip pages out of your book without leaving a mess behind!
+This method is used for notebooks, document printing, sketchpads, calendars and planners.
+It’s hugely popular and great if you need to rip pages out of your book without leaving a mess behind!

-It also means you can lay pages completely flat, because they move around a central silver coil.
+Some people prefer this option as it allows pages to lie completely flat, as they move around a central silver coil.

-The wiro binding process is pretty straightforward; a stack of paper is hole-punched down one side and an open metal wire is then placed through the holes and closed around the stack.
+The wiro binding method is more straightforward than you’d think.
+It involves a stack of paper that is hole-punched down one side and an open metal wire is then placed through the holes and secured.
 Easy breezy!
-Our metal coil is silver in colour and has a diameter that measures 6mm-14mm depending on how many pages you choose to add.
+Our metal coil is silver in colour and has diameter options of 6mm-14mm, depending on how many pages you choose to add.

-Wire spiral binding will usually create a hardback book as the cover is made from a thick card.
-This is there to support (and protect) the pages and act as a sturdy surface to write on.
-As pages are slid into the stack individually, designing for Wiro binding is relatively uncomplicated.
-The result is cost-effective, unfussy and easy-to-use.
+Wiro binding will usually create a hardback book as the cover is made from a thick card.
+This is there to protect the pages and act as a sturdy surface to write on.
+As pages are slid into the stack individually, designing for wiro binding is relatively uncomplicated.
+This booklet binding option is cost-effective and easy to use.
 What more could you want?

-So now you’re brushed up on your binding methods, go forth and get creative!
-Whichever type you choose, there’s nothing quite like picking up a copy of your gleaming, finished booklet!
+So, now you’re brushed up on your booklet binding methods, go and get creative!
+Whichever option you decide on, there’s no feeling quite like picking up a copy of your gleaming, finished booklets fresh from the printer!

-If you’re not sure where to start with designing a booklet for print, here are some easy step-by-step instructions for making a booklet in Word, Publisher, Pages, Google Docs and InDesign.
-We cover all the basics you need to know for creating your own awesome design, including setting up the document with bleed, inserting text boxes and images, and saving your design in a print-ready file type.
+If you’re not sure where to start, here are some easy step-by-step instructions for making a booklet in Word, Publisher, Pages, Google Docs and InDesign.
+We cover all the basics for creating eye-catching designs, including setting up the document with bleed, inserting text boxes and images, and saving your work in a print-ready file type.